NAVIGATION

 Are Hobbit Houses Good Insulators?

-Hobbit houses are mediocre insulators.
+DIY hobbit houses are mediocre insulators.
 Many people assume homes built underneath the earth are automatically great insulators.
 This isn’t the case.
 Earth-bermed homes are good at isolating heat, but not insulating heat.

 Do Hobbit Homes Need A Vapor Barrier?

 Hobbit homes definitely need a vapor barrier.
-With anything built underground, heat is naturally trapped.
+You see, as with anything built underground, heat is naturally trapped in a DIY hobbit home.
 This is great for cold, frigid winters, but a challenge during humid summers.
 The trapped humidity can cause excess moisture in your walls and breed mold.
-I highly recommend adding a vapor barrier to the structure of your hobbit hole.

 Vapor Resistant Material Options

-• Polyethylene plastic
+- Polyethylene plastic

-• Asphalt-coated paper
+- Asphalt-coated paper

-• Vapor retardant paint
+- Vapor retardant paint

-• Aluminum foil
+- Aluminum foil

-• Foam
+- Foam

-• Stainless steel
+- Stainless steel

 Are Hobbit Houses Energy Efficient?

-Hobbit homes are naturally energy efficient.
+Hobbit home builds are naturally energy efficient.
 The airtight design of underground structures causes them to naturally use significantly less energy than traditional houses.
 The blanket of earth that covers the home serves as a wall that keeps the temperature of the home constant and allows you to use much less energy.

 Are Hobbit Homes Easy To Maintain?